integrated-land-simulator/model_description/descript/matsiro.md

 where $W_{(1)} = w_{(1)}/w_{sat(1)}$ is the degree of saturation of the uppermost soil layer, $\psi_{1}$ is the moisture potential of the uppermost soil layer, $g$ is the gravitational acceleration, $R_{air}$ is the gas constant of the air, and $T_{g(1)}$ is the temperature of the uppermost soil layer. $a_1$ and $a_2$ are constants, with $a_1=800$, $a_2=0.2$. as standard values.

-# 6 MATSFC Surface Submodel
+# 6 Surface energy balance

 ## 6.1 Calculation of surface turbulent fluxes